axeviralata/symfony-register-shipment-cli/README.md

-# PHP Developer Exercise for Boozt

-## Prerequisites
-Here at Boozt we ship hundreds of packages per one month to Scandinavia and other parts of Europe.
-In order to provide the best service for our customers we are constantly expanding the pallet of Shipping Providers (currently there are more than 10).
-That is why is very important to have simple and reliable way to add more shipping providers.

-Exercise provides a basic framework with Order entity and service, so you could spend less time bootstrapping the project, however feel free to taylor it according to your needs

 ### Requirements
 - We expect this to be Unit tested.
 It is not a requirement to have 100% coverage, but basic functionality should be tested.
 - APIs should be mocked, returning hard-coded results.